 At the risk of sounding “unamerican”, I am going to share a secret.
 I don’t like chicken noodle soup.
-There I said it! that wasn’t so bad right?
-It really nothing bad, I just have damaged memories of that condensed soup in a can.
-Tiny noodles, bits of meat (I think), who ever felt better, home sick with a cold, on that stuff?
+There I said it! that wasn’t so bad, right?
+It’s really nothing bad, I just have damaged memories of that condensed soup in a can.
+Tiny noodles, bits of meat (I think), whoever felt better, home sick with a cold, on that stuff?
 You know what I prefer if I feel a little under the weather?
-Homemade, homestyle egg drop soup.
+This homemade, homestyle easy egg drop soup recipe.

 Seriously this homestead spin on a classic Chinese soup is amazing!
 Not to mention a snap to make.
-Versatile soup you can fill it with veggies on hand, and the ever abundant farm-fresh eggs.
+This versatile easy egg drop soup recipe you can fill it with veggies on hand, and the ever-abundant farm-fresh eggs.
 If you think about it that pretty much makes this soup the perfect homesteaders soup.

 - chicken or vegetable broth

 - arrowroot powder (I this from Azure Standard helps to keep plenty of arrowroot on hand at a very affordable price, in fact, I order most things we don’t grow ourselves from Azure Standard)